django-vidar/django-vidar/README.rst

 You will need to **use django v5.1.0 or greater** as the template files make use of the `querystring <https://docs.djangoproject.com/en/5.1/ref/templates/builtins/#querystring>`_ templatetag.

+I develop and run my site on postgresql 15, the tests all run on the same version 15.
+I've tried running the tests on sqlite and some fail due to true/false type differences related to user watch history and its calculations.

 Python::

     django>=5.1